armory/docs/content/en/scale-agent/_index.md

 **Cons**

 - You need to create kubeconfig file for each account.
-- The API servers of the target clusters need to be accessible from the Armory Enterprise (Spinnaker) cluster.
+- The API servers of the target clusters need to be accessible from the Armory CD (Spinnaker) cluster.

 ## Communication with Clouddriver